- Best Practices

 Payments to Individuals for Services

 Requests to pay an individual for a service (transcription, subvention, proofreading, indexing, etc.) need to be submitted and approved before work begins.
-Requests should be submitted to Becca Martin with the following information:
+Requests should be submitted with the following information:

 - A quote for the service

 - Dates of when the work will be performed